vivianlink/thingoLingo-AI/README.md

 More details and demo at https://devpost.com/software/thingolingo

-Use the app at thingolingo.me
+Use the app at https://thingolingo.me